 What to bring

 Visit our Getting Here page for information on what to bring.

 Yes, with patches of dead zones in some areas.

 The Dorset Indigenous people were part of a pre-historic Palaeo-Eskimo culture that occupied Cape Ray between 1800 and 1200 years ago.
 Cape Ray is believed to be the most southern site occupied by Dorset people.
 Artifacts excavated at Cape Ray during the summer of 1996 revealed a tool technology that linked them to sea mammal hunting.
-See the artifacts at the Lightkeeper’s House from July 1 to September 1 and learn more about their way of life and time at Cape Ray.
+Visitors may view the artifacts at the Lightkeeper’s House from July 1 to September 1 and can learn about their way of life and time at Cape Ray.